Mortal/rtmpdump-lifesize/README.md

 # rtmpdump-lifesize
-Use rtmpdump to download videos from vc.agrsci.dk (a server running LifeSize UVC Video Center).
+Use rtmpdump to download videos from vc.au.dk (a server running LifeSize UVC Video Center).

 You need to check out
 [my fork of rtmpdump, branch `ecma_array`](https://github.com/Mortal/rtmpdump)